Nickjet45/C-Integral-Calculator/README.md

   Function: Finds the integral of an equation based off of user input.

-  Status: Finished, might be updated in the future to find the integral of complex equations too
+  Status: Finished.
+Possibly will come back to find the derivatives of more complex terms

+  Program finds the integrals of 1/x, e^x, and any term * x.